Pherakki/SimpleDSCSModManager/README.md

 You can now run the mod manager from the source code root directory with `python SimpleDSCSModManager.py`.

 ### Building PyInstaller
 You may also want to freeze the program into an executable with a tool such as PyInstaller.
-However, the official distribution of PyInstaller often triggers anti-virus protection software.
+However, the official distribution of PyInstaller often triggers anti-virus protection software because some viruses are packaged with PyInstaller, causing anti-virus software to falsely flag PyInstaller itself as a virus.
 Building PyInstaller yourself tends to alleviate this issue.
 1. Clone the PyInstaller source with `git clone https://github.com/pyinstaller/pyinstaller`, or download the source code from the webpage using your browser.
 2. In the `pyinstaller/bootloader` directory of the repository, run `python3 ./waf distclean all`.
 This will build PyInstaller.
 3. In the `pyinstaller` directory of the repository, run `python3 setup.py install`.
 This will install PyInstaller to your system.